fission/fission.io/content/en/docs/usage/ingress/ingress-istio.md

 ## Pre-requisites

 To begin with, you need to have Istio installed on your cluster.
-There are multiple options to setup Istio and based on your setup, you can choose one of many ways available to [install Istio](https://istio.io/latest/docs/setup/install/).
+There are multiple options to set up Istio and based on your setup, you can choose one of many ways available to [install Istio](https://istio.io/latest/docs/setup/install/).

 To install Fission you can refer to [Fission Installation](/docs/installation).
 Set the `enableIstio` flag as `true` during the setup to enable Istio in Fission